 All the important life events of the previous six months finished running through Jason’s mind as he continued staring out the passenger door window of a work truck, and the parties, family gatherings, career change, leaving of school, ordeals, dispersal of friends, and other separate happenings combined together and took their place in his past history.
 He regained awareness of his surroundings as the truck drove past nondescript Silicon Valley business parks, then looked to the distant southern mountain range.
 He remembered a time when he and his friends drove up to its summit, hiked into a park of enormous rocks and boulders, and looked down across the entire lit up Santa Clara Valley at night.
 He peered at the unchanging evergreen landscape and tried to find the spot where they went, but the truck turned a corner and he lost sight of it.

-“I tell you, Jason, your uncle’s a good guy,” Hal said as he sped past a long row of business parks and concrete tilt-ups.
+“I tell you, Jason, your uncle’s a good guy,” Hal said from the driver’s seat as they drove by a long row of concrete tilt-ups and parking lots.
 “He lets me work for him when I’m not making enough at my own business.
-Things are kind of dicey right now, but it should pick up soon.
-Times like this are good for the economy.”
+Things are kind of dicey right now, but it should pick up soon.”
+He looked over at Jason.
+“You know, times like this are good for the economy,” he said shadily.

 “Salt of the earth,” Hal proclaimed.
 “Ought to be more like him.”

-“Yeah, there should,” Jason responded as he recalled how welcoming Uncle Richard was when he approached him for a job.
+“Yeah, there should,” Jason responded as he recalled how welcoming Uncle Ray was when he approached him for a job.
 Like he was expecting me, Jason thought to himself.